Posted: 4/18/2013 | April 18th, 2013

-In previous reader stories, we’ve talked a lot about people leaving, but today we are going to talk about coming home and readjusting to life off the road.
+In previous reader stories, we’ve talked a lot about people leaving to travel the world.
+Today we are going to talk about coming home and readjusting to life after life on the road.

 Did you have a plan for when you come back?